Dental Implants McLean VA: The Ultimate Guide

 People are living longer than ever, and while regular brushing, flossing, and checkups allow many of us to maintain our natural smiles for a lifetime, sometimes our teeth just can’t keep up.
-If you’ve lost a tooth (or a few teeth) due to injury or disease, dental implants can rejuvenate both your smile and your oral health.

-An implant is a synthetic tooth root in the shape of a post that is surgically placed into the jawbone.
-The “root” is usually made of titanium: the same material used in many replacement hips and knees, and a metal that is well-suited to pairing with human bone.
+The “root” is usually made of titanium: the same material used in many replacement hips and knees, and a metal that is well-suited to pair with human bone.
 A replacement tooth is then fixed to the post.
 The tooth can be either permanently attached or removable.
-Permanent teeth are more stable and feel more like natural teeth.

 The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease.

-Implants are versatile.
-If you are only missing one tooth, one implant plus one replacement tooth will do the trick.
-If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge (a set of replacement teeth).
 Similarly, if you have lost all of your teeth, a full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.

-Conventional bridges and dentures are not fixed to the bone, and can therefore be unstable.
-This can make it difficult to eat or smile with confidence.
-Implants not only look more natural, but feel and act more like normal teeth, with a stronger biting force.
 And because they don’t directly rely on neighboring teeth for support, implants don’t compromise the health of your natural teeth.
 In fact, bridges are only expected to last seven to ten years, even less with root canals, whereas implants will typically last a lifetime.

 Consider your replacement teeth to be the same as natural teeth.
 They require the same daily brushing and flossing, and the same amount of regular checkups.
-Just like your natural teeth, the better you take care of your replacements, the longer they will last.

-- Sinus Lift Augmentation: Often the sinuses will enlarge following loss of the upper back teeth.
-This can preclude placement of dental implants in the upper back areas of the mouth, since the sinus is an air-filled space and dental implants need to be surrounded by solid bone.
-A sinus lift augmentation/graft is a surgical procedure that restores the sinus cavity to its original size, and replaces the bone that has been lost as a result of the enlarged sinus.
+- Sinus Lift Augmentation: Often the sinuses will enlarge following the loss of the upper back teeth.
+This can preclude the placement of dental implants in the upper back areas of the mouth since the sinus is an air-filled space and dental implants need to be surrounded by solid bone.
+A sinus lift augmentation/graft is a surgical procedure that restores the sinus cavity to its original size and replaces the bone that has been lost as a result of the enlarged sinus.
 This new bone graft typically takes nine to 12 months to heal before the dental implants can be placed into the grafted bone.

 - Autogenous Bone Grafting: Occasionally, the ideal areas for dental implants do not have sufficient bone quantity to support the implants.
 In these cases, it is often necessary to “borrow” bone from another area of your mouth and graft it into the deficient area.
 Often, the area of choice is from the chin or in the back of the jaw where your wisdom teeth used to be.